WE’VE ALL HEARD OF ALLERGY…

 - Keep your cool as there are many little things you can do to take the sting out of skin reactions.
 For a start, keep your creams in the fridge.

 - If all else fails… Hide your “allergy face” with make-up!
-A few simple tips can make all the difference to distract from the symptoms of allergy:
+A few simple tips can make all the difference to distract from the symptoms of allergic skin:

 - Red, watering eyes: distract from redness with black lashes and opt for a waterproof mascara if tearing and smudging are issues.

-- Dark circles: these can be worsened by allergic rhinitis.
+- Dark circles: Fortunately, La Roche-Posay's Pigmentclar is an excellent eye cream for dark circles. these can be worsened by allergic rhinitis.
 Pick a supersoft penbrush to dot over the area with intense concealer pigments in a yellow tone, before blending with a clean fingertip.

 - Facial flushing and redness: correct excessive red pigment in your complexion with a green corrector pen, then follow up with a soothing fluid foundation.